 Installing the First Pieces

-When I planned how to install the crown moulding, I knew I needed to consider the location of the door.
+When I planned how to install the crown molding, I knew I needed to consider the location of the door.
 I wanted to install the pieces so that when someone entered the room they would not be looking directly at a coped joint.
 It was almost guaranteed that some of my coped joints would be less than perfect and I might use a little extra caulking to fill the gaps, so it would be less noticeable if it’s not the first thing to be seen when walking in the door.
-For us (and likely for you, if your rooms are square), this meant that the pieces of moulding with straight cuts would be installed on the same wall as the door and the wall directly across.
+For us (and likely for you, if your rooms are square), this meant that the pieces of molding with straight cuts would be installed on the same wall as the door and the wall directly across.